U.S. will have world's strongest military despite cuts: Panetta

 Asked whether it would be difficult to take out Iran's nuclear capability, Dempsey said it was his job to plan and understand the risks associated with any military option and "all those activities are going on."

-Pressed on whether the United States could take out Iran's nuclear sites without using nuclear weapons, Dempsey would only say: "I absolutely want them to believe that that's the case."

-"They need to know that ... if they take that step, they are going to get stopped," Panetta added.
+"They need to know that ... if they take that step, they are going to get stopped," Panetta said.

 The United States is concerned that Iran's nuclear program is aimed at producing a weapon, but Tehran insists it is for peaceful energy production.